“And He was giving them a parable to show that at all times they ought to pray and not faint” (Luke 18:1).

 I certainly do not get all my prayers answered.

-Just yesterday in the restaurant, a waitress whom I barely know thanked me for praying for her a year or more ago.
+In a restaurant, a waitress whom I barely know thanked me for praying for her a year or more ago.
 “I’ve been meaning to thank you,” she said.
 “Things worked out all right.
 And I’m so grateful for your prayers.”

 Some of my prayers the Lord answers with a solid “yes.”
 But “no” is the answer some of the time.
 Others He answers later and in such unexpected ways that I may not even recognize that this was His answer to my request.